peterjurich/technicalwriting/notes/technical writers hq.md

 Discoverability is important: sifting most popular articles to home page.
 Use Google Analytics to measure impact, not tickets

 FAQs
 Good way to organize answers under a collapsible block of text.
-Group questions under headings.
+Group questions under
+s.
 Give readers opportunity to weigh in
 Found on pricing pages

 RELEASE NOTES